 We did go to one event recently in 2016 that really got me serious about therapy work with rats.
 It was a Harmony festival in Rome, Georgia and I brought my rat boys to spread some love.
 It definitely spread!
 Everett and Delmar loved snuggling with people of all ages.

 As you can see from the photos, the boys bring smiles to people's faces and it just warms my heart.
-You ever have a strong feeling about doing something?
+You ever have a strong feeling of doing something?
 Like so strong you think that you born to do it?
 Well, that is what I felt when I decided to pursue this therapy rat route.
 I wanted to get Jada or Bailey into therapy work, but they just don't fit the criteria.
 Plus, I found that my rats are so much more comforting to people.
 There aren't many therapy rat teams out there, or info out on the internet, so I decided to start Healing Whiskers!

 Stay tuned for more blog posts about what makes a therapy rat, what exactly is a therapy rat, and more about the main rat we will be training.